nbatte01/sp2-cw4-2014/README.txt

 Next steps
 further testing on the PORT and STARBOARD checks needs to take place along with reducing the size of the 'okToPlaceShipAt' method in the Ship class

+THIRD COMMIT (08/02/2015)
+—————————————————————————————
+The ‘shootAt’ method in the ‘Ocean’ class has been completed and the ‘placeShipAt’ method in the ‘Ship’ class has been complete

+Next Steps
+Both methods implemented in this commit need further test to ensure functionality. ‘okToPlaceShipAt’ method has to be expanded to check for the grid locations that are diagonal to the ship